 business raids in metropolitan

 Supporters said the law was needed because the federal government has done a lousy job of enforcing a similar federal law.
 They also say the state rules have discouraged countless employers from hiring illegal immigrants.”

 CAPE CANAVERAL, Florida (Reuters) – NASA failed to delete sensitive data on computers and hard drives before selling the equipment as part of its plan to end the Space Shuttle program, an audit released on Tuesday shows.

 NASA is getting rid of thousands of surplus items as it prepares to end the space shuttle program next year.

 Inspector General found what it termed "serious" security breaches at

 NASA centers in

-"Our review found serious breaches in NASA's IT (information technology) security practices that could lead to the improper release of sensitive information related to the and other NASA programs," NASA Inspector General Paul Martin said in a statement.
+"Our review found serious breaches in NASA's IT (information technology) security practices that could lead to the improper release of sensitive information related to the Space Shuttle and other NASA programs," NASA Inspector General Paul Martin said in a statement.

 Note: Just how stupid are some of our government employees, anyway?